samppared/ai-test-gen-pipeline-demo/README.md

-# LLM unit test generation pipeline demo
+# AI test generation pipeline demo

 This repository is a demo showcasing the integration of AI in development pipelines.
 Using GitHub Actions and ChatGPT, this project automatically generates unit tests from Python code.
 The workflow creates a new branch with the recommended unit tests and opens a pull request for review.
 This demonstration highlights the potential of AI to assist in software development by automating test creation, thus improving efficiency and code quality.